 Lower back pain when lying down can be caused by a number of things.
 Sometimes, getting relief is as simple as switching sleeping positions or getting a mattress that’s better suited to your needs.

-Talk to your doctor if your back pain is accompanied by:
+Talk with your doctor if your back pain is accompanied by:

 - pain that spreads to the legs